grapa-dev/grapa/BUILD_README.md

 - It automatically handles platform-specific compiler flags and libraries
 - AWS builds use the same commands as Linux but with different library paths
 - All build artifacts are cleaned up automatically
 - Python packages are built and installed automatically
+- **This script builds only for the current platform.
+For multi-platform builds, run the script on each target platform.**